divyanshchoudhary01/MedClinic/README.md

 # MedClinic

-I have designed a web site appointment with doctors This website can be used by hospitals for booking appointments of patients.
+This website can be used by hospitals for booking appointments of patients.

  Technical stack used here->

  Frontend Technologies -> HTML,CSS ,JavaScript, JQuery

 Backend Technologies -> Java